-Of course, I could voluntarily give this unneeded after-tax income to the government either for the reduction of the accumulated national debt or for the current government deficit.
-However, I regret to say that the years have made me cynical; I have lost faith in officials whose paramount concern is their own reelection or reappointment unto fame and glory.
-And I do not have confidence in bureaucrats – whose expertise in industry and commerce is inversely related to their distance from the activities, which they regulate – to spend my money wisely on truly useful and beneficial current or longer-term projects.
-The world will be a better place for letting me with my expertise, gained on both the line of scrimmage and the coach’s tower of industry, decide how to spend money to improve the world.
+Of course, I could voluntarily give this unneeded after-tax income to the government either for the reduction of the accumulated national debt or the current government deficit.
+But the world will be a better place for letting me, with the expertise I’ve gained on both the line of scrimmage and the coach’s tower of industry, decide how to spend money to improve the world.
 It will be government by the competent, not government by the plutocrats.
-It will be government by the enlightened philanthropist rather than squandering by bureaucrats on boondoggles and self-aggrandizement.
+It will be government by the enlightened philanthropist.

 My wealth as a billionaire is static wealth, simply the measure of the value of the productive assets of which I have become owner-steward by taking risks and managing well.
 The Title of Ownership is not a flow of income.
 Still, this begs the question: Though wealth is merely static wealth, distinct from dynamic income flowing functionally within the operative circuits, still, why not go further and sell some of my static wealth and contribute the proceeds?

-I will direct 100% of my unneeded income plus, as the phase of the process requires, a significant portion of my static wealth to the benefit of society.
-I intend that all my money will recirculate at proper pace in the operative circuits for the maintenance of capital goods and the purchase of consumer goods; it will go into the wages and salaries of productive, deserving people – many of whom will be my relatively lower-paid coworkers – who, I hope, will spend appropriately.
+I will direct 100% of my unneeded income – my social dividend, as it were – plus, as the phase of the process requires, a significant portion of my static wealth to the benefit of society.
+I intend that most of my money will recirculate at proper pace in the operative circuits for the maintenance of capital goods and the purchase of consumer goods; it will go into the wages and salaries of productive, deserving people who, I hope, will spend appropriately.

-I am torn between conspicuous donation and anonymous donation.
-Conspicuous donation moves one’s name from the header of a brokerage statement to the mantel over the entrance of a building.
-It demonstrates, to those who suffer from ressentiment and who resent authority, moxie, and talent, that responsible stewardship of great wealth by individuals is necessary and beneficial to the betterment of humankind.
+I have been torn between conspicuous donation and anonymous donation.
+Conspicuous donation moves one’s name from the header of a brokerage statement to the lintel over the entrance, the plaque of donors, or the list of program sponsors.
+It demonstrates, to those who suffer from ressentiment and a physiological dislike of authority, moxie, and talent, that responsible stewardship of great wealth by individuals is necessary and beneficial to the betterment of humankind.
 On the other hand, anonymous donation preserves privacy.
-In the end, I have decided that most of my money will be donated anonymously but with the stipulation that any project be dedicated to the honor of some quiet hero.
+In the end, I have decided that most of my money will be donated anonymously but with the stipulation that any project be dedicated to, and named in the honor of, some previously-unrecognized hero.

 Personally, I do not need the esteem of the world.
 I was esteemed by loving parents, and I happened to be a pretty good athlete.
-So, I gained all the esteem I will ever need from a loving family, golden friendships with classmates and neighbors, and athletic competition.
+I gained all the esteem I will ever need from a loving family and from golden friendships with classmates, teammates, and neighbors.
 I’ve become inconspicuously famous myself to myself, and I’m my own friend and hero.
-I do not need my name on a building.
-I do not need the adulation, power and fame of public office.
-Such would not increase my sense of self worth one iota.
+I do not need my name on a building; nor do I need the adulation, power, and fame of public office.
+Such would not increase my sense of self-worth one iota.
 Neither my wealth nor my corporate title constitute my identity.
-My identity is I as the husband of my wife, father of my children, brother to my siblings, son of my parents, neighbor to my neighbors, loyal friend to my boyhood friends, competent at my job, member of a flock who think and laugh as I do and who socialize as birds-of-a-feather “we,” though always careful to understand that it is an ecumenical we-and-they, not a divisive us-against-them.
+My identity is I as the husband of my wife, father of my children, brother to my siblings, son of my parents, neighbor to my neighbors, lifelong friend to my boyhood friends, competent at my job, member of a flock who think and laugh as I do and who socialize as birds-of-a-feather “we,” having easy and interesting conversations, though always careful to understand that it is an ecumenical we-and-they, not a divisive and politically-imbecilic Marxist us-against-them.